chrissobolewski/htmm/_notes/You don't need to upgrade.md

 Just be careful not to fall into the trap of thinking *I can't do X because I don't have the best Y*.
 More often than not, you do not need *the best* thing in its category.
 Instead, you should look for something *good enough* to bring your game to the next level.
 See also: [[Learn to live with things that are good enough]].

+Or you don’t need a new one at all.
+Just because you have a writer’s block doesn’t mean you need a new keyboard.

 **Your gear has earned its replacement**.
 I call it *the test of value*.

 Check how much value you've extracted from your existing device.
 Do a simple calculation.
 Take your usage frequency (daily, a couple times a week, etc.), the price you paid, and the purchase date — and see how every day of using this device costs you.